Diversity and Inclusion

 This ranking was based on “Survey on Female Workers’ Workplace Opportunities” conducted by “Nikkei Woman”, women’s career and lifestyle magazine published by Nikkei Business Publications, and Nikkei Womenomics Project, and evaluated 534 companies with valid responses.
 The survey measures how female workers are treated and promoted in terms of four categories: 1) promotion to managerial positions, 2) work-life balance, 3) active use of women’s ability, and 4) diversity penetrance.
 After appropriate weights are added to the scores of each category, the results are summed up to derive deviation scores for the overall ranking of “Companies Where Women Play Active Part” and for the previously mentioned four category rankings.

-To achieve our mid- to long-term strategy “VISION 2020”, we will work on developing a prototype of corporate infrastructure.
-Furthermore, to actualize our vision “a global winner as a global beauty company from Japan”, we will focus on the management with emphasis on diversities.
+To achieve our mid- to long-term strategy “VISION 2020”, we will work on creating the model for Shiseido to remain vital for the next 100 years.
+Furthermore, to actualize our vision, “be a global winner with our heritage”, we will focus on management with the emphasis on diversity.
 Shiseido will further evolve to “the best company that is a great place to work” for anyone.

 Ratio of Female Managers